elixir-europe/biohackathon-projects-2021/projects/8/README.md

  * p.kensche@dkfz-heidelberg.de
  * alexander.kanitz@unibas.ch

+Best is if you reach out to us on the BioHackathon Slack, [channel 08_weskit](https://biohackeu.slack.com/archives/C02HQM9GT3Q)!

 ## Expected outcomes

 Possible work topics include the implementation of GA4GH Passport-based access control for data and compute resources, the operationalization of task distribution/federation, the addition of GA4GH APIs into existing solutions developed by BioHackathon participants, and the deployment and registration of services across (additional) ELIXIR nodes.
+For concrete outcomes at this hackathon, we are planning to build/deploy a landing page for the ELIXIR Cloud & AAI project, as well as a registry for compatible services.

 We will also improve specifically WESkit on several aspects to improve its usability, interoperability, and integration.
 Open topics are 1.) implementing additional GA4GH standards such as Data Repository Service (DRS) and Tool Registry Service (TRS), 2.) closer integration of WESkit into the ELIXIR cloud framework, e.g. by using ELIXIR AAI for user management, and 3.) supporting additional workflow languages such as CWL, Luigi or WDL.